kailash-manasarovar/statement/docs/timeline/2026/january.md

 - The minute I'm back in North London, my `katharinejchardwood` gmail account is inexplicably unreachable.
 - I had been using it daily while I was away, and while I was staying next to the American Embassy in Bangkok I made multiple backups of all the emails on this account.
 - These are gone too!
-- None of the options to restore the email account are functioning, the saved password is missing, and I have two or three usable methods to access the account including a backup email which is working.
+- None of the options to restore the email account are functioning, the saved password is missing, and I have two or three usable methods to access the account, including a backup email which is working, and none of these are ever given as an option for recovery!
 - This is utterly inexplicable to me.
 - The only reason I can fathom for blocking access to this account is an attempt to hide the many letters and emails I wrote to hundreds of organizations asking for help such as [Aqualia, the water board in Valencia](../2022/february.md#aqualia) to inform them the water connection to my house was being tampered with by poisoners.
 - Also all my emails with people like [Trish Penny who know too much and/or know everything (there's thousands of them in Spain)](../2024/december.md#trish-penny-communicates-terror-again) are gone.